Set up the Codacy Analysis CLI

 Some flags you might be interested in:

-If you have ignored issues on Codacy be aware that the CLI will not respect those ignores when printing the results locally.
+If you have ignored issues on Codacy be aware that the CLI will not respect those ignored issues when printing the results locally.

-When uploading results for Codacy Self-hosted the ignores will be reflected on Codacy after the analysis is complete.
+When uploading results for Codacy Self-hosted the ignored issues will be reflected on Codacy after the analysis is complete.